-Sciatic nerve pain relief is vital for anyone whose life is affected by the discomfort associated with compression of the sciatic nerve in the lower back.
+Sciatic nerve pain relief is a goal for anyone whose life is affected by the discomfort associated with compression of the sciatic nerve in the lower back.
 In addition to localized or radiating pain, sciatica symptoms can include tingling, loss of sensation and muscle weakness in the lower back, buttocks, legs, feet and toes.
-This is generally caused by a degenerative condition in the lumbar (lower back) region of the spine, such as a herniated disc, a bulging disc, spinal stenosis or arthritis of the spine.
+This is generally caused by a degenerative condition in the lumbar (lower) region of the spine, such as a herniated disc, bulging disc, spinal stenosis or arthritis of the spine.
 Symptoms can range from mild and irritating to chronic and debilitating.

 Conservative methods of sciatic nerve pain relief